-The longest-tenured and winningest coach in program history, Kerry Carr recently completed her 16th season as the Kenneth L. Gross Head Coach of Volleyball.
-Under her tutelage the Quakers have collected five Ivy League championships and nine 15-win seasons, highlighted by back-to-back Ivy League titles and NCAA Championship appearances in 2009 and 2010.
+The longest-tenured and winningest coach in program history, Kerry Carr recently completed her 18th season as the Kenneth L. Gross Head Coach of Volleyball.
+Under her tutelage the Quakers have collected five Ivy League championships and nine 15-win seasons, highlighted most recently by back-to-back Ivy League titles and NCAA Championship appearances in 2009 and 2010.
 In 2010, Carr also became the program's all-time leader in victories.

 2013 was a season full of ups and downs as Penn lost a few key players to injury at the beginning of the season.
 The Quakers went on a six-game win streak, with the last five wins coming in the second half of Ivy play, and finished 14-11 overall and third in the league with an 8-6 record.
 Dani Shepherd earned her second Ivy League Defensive Player of the Year, AVCA Northeast All-Region Honorable Mention for a second year in a row, and her third first-team All-Ivy honors.
 Three Quakers earned second-team All-Ivy – Kristen Etterbeek, Alex Caldwell and Alexis Genske – and Susan Stuecheli was named All-Ivy Honorable Mention.